Presentation Guidelines For HCI Researchers and other Computer Scientists

 - Example in German: "Die Entwicklung durchführen" -> "entwickeln"

-- Read "The Elements of Style" by Strunk & White to learn how to write good, straightforward English
+- Read the mini-book "The Elements of Style" by Strunk & White (copies available at our chair) to learn how to write good, straightforward English.

 Semantic Progress Bar